What Is an HIV Rash?

-HIV weakens the cells that normally fend off infection.
+HIV weakens the cells that usually fight off infection.
 Over time, especially if you don’t take your HIV medicines, your body may have a harder time with infections that cause rashes.

 These can include:

-- Molluscum contagiosum: This viral skin infection causes small, flesh-colored bumps that can appear anywhere on your body, though usually not on your hands or the soles of your feet.
+- Molluscum contagiosum.
+This viral skin infection causes small, flesh-colored bumps that can appear anywhere on your body, though usually not on your hands or the soles of your feet.
 You could have an outbreak of 100 bumps or more.
-This is contagious; you can pass it to someone by touching their skin, sharing towels or linens, or touching the same objects.
+It’s contagious, meaning you can pass it to someone by touching their skin, sharing towels or linens, or touching the same objects.
 Typically, the bumps go away on their own.
 But they may be larger and harder to treat for people who have HIV or AIDS.
-Treatments for the HIV infection can help by boosting the immune system.
+Treatments for the HIV infection can help by boosting your immune system.

-- Herpes viruses: These are common in people with HIV and AIDS, and it’s harder for people with weakened immune systems to stop flare-ups.
+- Herpes viruses.
+These are common in people with HIV and AIDS, and it’s harder for people who have weakened immune systems to stop flare-ups.
 Shingles (also known as herpes zoster) can cause a painful skin rash that looks like a stripe of water blisters.
 It can cover an entire side of your body, but your torso, arms, legs, and face are the most common areas.
-It’s best to see a doctor quickly if you think you have shingles.
-The sooner you start the medications, the better they work.
-Pain relievers and anti-viral medications can make you feel better and help clear it up faster.
-If it gets near your eyes and you don’t get treatment, it can cause permanent damage.
-You also can get herpes simplex rashes around your mouth or genitals.
-Anti-viral medications can help treat these.
+See your doctor quickly if you think you have shingles.
+The sooner you start the medications for it, the better they work.
+Pain relievers and antiviral medications can make you feel better and help clear it up faster.
+If shingles is near your eyes and you don’t get treatment, it can cause permanent damage.
+You can also get herpes simplex rashes around your mouth or genitals.
+Antiviral medications can help treat these.

-- Kaposi sarcoma is a type of skin cancer.
-It appears as dark spots that may be brown, purple, or red.
-It usually occurs when someone has AIDS.
-Anti-viral medications have lowered the chances of someone with HIV developing AIDS, so this form of cancer doesn’t happen as often as it used to.
+- Kaposi sarcoma.
+This is a type of skin cancer.
+It looks like dark spots that may be brown, purple, or red.
+It usually happens when someone has AIDS.

 Drugs that treat HIV and related infections can trigger rashes.
-These often go away after several days or weeks after you stop taking the drug.
+These often go away several days or weeks after you stop taking the drug.
 Talk with your doctor before stopping any medication.

-If you have a rash along with fever, fatigue, headache, muscle pains, nausea, vomiting, and abdominal pain, these may be signs of a “hypersensitivity reaction,” which has been described with several HIV medications, including:
+If you have a rash along with fever, fatigue, headache, muscle pains, upset stomach, vomiting, and belly pain, you might have a “hypersensitivity reaction,” which can happen with several HIV medications, including: